-Chimney breasts and fireplaces Repair category 1 Notes All flue linings should be checked, repaired if necessary and swept prior to the fires being reused.
-All original fireplaces have been blocked and we assume adequately vented.
+Chimney breasts and fireplaces Repair category 1 Notes There is a fireplace installed within the property incorporating a modern living flame gas fire.
+It should be emphasised that the flues were not checked or appliance tested.
+All other original fireplaces have been sealed and we assume adequately vented.